-If you apply to incorporate using Companies House postal application, you will be notified by post if your proposed company name is rejected.
-If you apply online via Companies House WebFiling, you will be notified by email, but you will have to resubmit your application by post.
+If you use a Companies House postal application, you will be notified by post if your proposed company name is rejected.
+You will then need to resubmit your application by post.
+If you apply online via Companies House Web Incorporation Service, you will be notified by email, but you will have to resubmit your application by post.

 Do I have to trade under my company name?

-How to change a company name
+How to change a company name after incorporation

 Change of name by special resolution

 A special resolution is a binding decision made by the members of a limited company.
 To pass a special resolution, a 75% majority vote must be achieved – the percentage relates to the number of voting shares in favour of the resolution, not the number of members who favour the change.

 Change of name by means provided for in the Articles

-The directors will usually hold a board meeting to discuss the matter – if a change of name is agreed, the directors should file Form NM04 with Companies House.
-Unlike the NM01, this cannot be carried out electronically, and must be submitted in paper form.
+The directors will usually hold a board meeting to discuss the matter.
+If a change of name is agreed, the directors should complete Form NM04 and deliver it to Companies House.
+Unlike the NM01, this form must be submitted by post.

 You must continue using your existing company name until Companies House issues a ‘Certificate of Incorporation on Change of Name’ and updates the public register.

-What is a change of name certificate?
+What is a Change of Company Name Certificate?

-If you change your company name at any time after incorporation, Companies House will issue a certificate that confirms the new name and the date from which it takes effect.
+If you change your company name at any time after incorporation, Companies House will issue a certificate confirming the new name and the date from which it takes effect.
 This is called a ‘Certificate of Incorporation on Change of Name’, or simply a ‘change of name certificate’.

-- Company letterheads.
+- Company letterheads

-- Compliments slips.
+- Compliments slips

-- Order forms.
+- Order forms

-- Notices and official publications.
+- Notices and official publications

-- Promotional material.
+- Promotional material

-- Business cards.
+- Business cards

-- Business letters, order forms (hardcopy or electronic) and websites must also display details of a company’s place of registration, the company registration number (CRN), and registered office address.
+- Business letters, order forms (hardcopy or electronic) and websites must also display details of a company’s place of registration, the company registration number (CRN), and registered office address

-You must also display your full company name at your registered office address, unless it is primarily used as a private residence.What are the filing requirements of a limited company?
+You must also display your full company name at your registered office address, unless it is primarily used as a private residence.